 I am deeply thankful to the Indian team of scholars and researchers at BHU, Banaras Hindu University, for their support and friendship.
 Prof. Ravindra Nath Singh, Dr. Dheerendra Pratap Singh and the whole team of PhD students and members of staff at BHU, including Dr Pushp Lata Singh, Dr Vikas Kumar Singh, Arun Kumar Pandey, Swtantra Singh, Sunil Singh, Sagorika Chakraborty, Aftab Alam, Neelam Singh, Arti Chowdhary, Amit Ranjan, Urvashi Singh, and Brij Mohan Yadav.
 Special thanks go to Dr Sudarshan Singh, a genuine friend and a great colleague at BHU.

 I am also grateful to archaeologists Appu Singh Sharan (ASI and MDU, Rohtak) and Vikas Pawar (MDU, Rohtak) for their help, and to my Hindi teacher Virendra Singh-ji, who was one of the key figures that contributed the most to the success of my fieldwork in Varanasi.
-He welcomed me in his house for many months, I became close to his family, to the extent that I truly felt at home in Varanasi, between Assi Ghat and Nagwa oad.
+He welcomed me in his house for many months, I became close to his family, to the extent that I truly felt at home in Varanasi, between Assi Ghat and Nagwa road.

 There would be a long list of people and institutions that have significantly helped me in the past years during this journey.
 For instance, the support of the Nehru Trust at the Victoria and Albert Museum in London, the Fitch Laboratory at the British School at Athens, Greece, and in particular the support of Dr Evangelia Kiriatzi, was essential.
 Evangelia showed me a different way of doing research when I got disillusioned with academia.
 Similarly, the encouragement and support of a number of people helped me reach this point, including Dr Silvia Amicone (Tubingen, Germany), Dr Carlotta Gardner, Dr Natalia Lozada Mendieta, Dr Gabriella Manna (MNAO ‘Giuseppe Tucci’, Rome, Italy), Dr Robert Harding (UCL and University of Cambridge), Dr Daniela De Simone (British Museum, London), and Dr Julia Shaw (UCL).
 I am also grateful that the ethnographic research project submitted for assessment was approved by the Humanities and Social Sciences Research Ethics Committee, School of the Humanities and Social Sciences, University of Cambridge, School Research Ethics Committee, and the Department of Archaeology Ethics Committee, Cambridge.
 Similarly, the team at the Faculty of Earth Sciences and Geography was particularly kind and permitted the use of their kilns and Petro-Thin machine.

 In terms of politics and activism for social justice and minorities, which I undertook alongside my PhD, there are few people and charities that I would like to thank in particular.
-Professor Paul Dupree (Magdalene College, Cambridge) was an essential ally in fighting cases of misogyny, racism and homophobia in Cambridge.
+Professor Paul Dupree (Magdalene College, Cambridge) was an essential ally in challenging cases of misogyny, racism and homophobia in Cambridge.
 Similarly, the University of Cambridge Graduate Union and CUSU played a pivotal role over the past few years.
 Eventually, I found even more allies in Cambridge when I started my work as President of the Students’ Union, which resulted in an even larger degree of support by a number of passionate students.

 Finally, as mentioned above, this was also a story of sacrifice.
 I am grateful to my families in Italy and Spain, to my father’s family and to my mother’s family, brothers and sisters, for their constant support.
 I love each of them every day, and I miss each of them every day.
 They have all played a role in this project at different stages, and their support was essential.
-In particular, I am grateful to my best friends, who are like my brothers, who have kept walking with me in the past 14 years, and keep supporting my crazy ideas: if I made it to the end of this journey, it is because of the constant help and support of Francesco Mangoni and Alberto Casu.
+In particular, I am grateful to my best friends, who are like my brothers, who have kept walking with me in the past 14 years, and keep supporting my ideas and initiatives: if I made it to the end of this journey, it is also because of the constant help and support of Francesco Mangoni and Alberto Casu.